-Here’s the job running logs, here’s the job transmission flow.
+Here are the job running logs, and here’s the job transmission flow.
 As this is an on-premises archive job, so the transmission is very fast and the job is completed already.

 Let’s check from the backup data list, as we can see here’s a backup chain, the restore point at 23:00:15 is an incremental restore point.

 As mentioned previously, Vinchin Backup & Recovery will organize the latest restore point into a full restore point and then write it into the archive storage.

 With the on-premise archived restore point, we are able to directly perform:

 That’s all for the on-premise archive, next I will demonstrate to you how to set up a cloud archive.

 It’s similar to setup an on-premise archive, the only difference is the storage should be a cloud object storage.